sensu/sensu-docs/content/sensu-go/5.15/installation/install-sensu.md

 Sensu Inc. offers support packages for Sensu Go as well as licensed features designed for monitoring at scale.
 For more information about licensed features in Sensu Go, see the [getting started guide](../../getting-started/enterprise).

-All licensed features are free for your first 100 entities.
+All licensed features are [free for your first 100 entities][29].
 To learn more about Sensu Go licenses for more than 100 entities, [contact the Sensu sales team](https://sensu.io/sales).

 If you already have a Sensu license, [log in to your Sensu account](https://account.sensu.io/) and download your license file, then activate your license using sensuctl.